High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Method: High-Dimensional Statistical Analysis

 We adopt the same setting as the previous sections for the data distribution: we suppose a random variable with a mean $\vec{\mu} = \vec{0} $ and a covariance matrix $\tilde{\Sigma}_d > 0$.
 We assume the following model, referred to as ``the generalized spiked model'', for the eigenvalue distribution of $\tilde{\Sigma}_d$,

 where $a_i(> 0), c_i(> 0)$ and $\alpha_i \; (\alpha_ 1 \geq \dots \geq \alpha_ m > 0)$ are unknown constants that preserves the order $\lambda_ 1 \geq \dots \geq \lambda_ d$, and $m$ is an unknown positive fixed integer\footnote{One may feel suspicious if such a restrictive model can really describe the general properties of eigenvalue distribution of real data.
-However, as we see in \S\S~\ref{sec:preparatory_analysis} and \ref{sec:results_discussion}, the generalized spiked model really well represents the actual eigenvalues.} The eigenvalues $\lambda_i \; (i \leq m)$ describe the intrinsic information of the data, and $\lambda_i \; (i \geq m+1)$ represent the noise.
+However, as we see in \S\S~\ref{sec:preparatory_analysis} and \ref{sec:results_discussion}, the generalized spiked model really well represents the actual eigenvalues.}. {The $m$ stands for the number of spiked eigenvalues in the sense of quadratic contribution ratio. } The details of the spiked model including the generalized spiked model was considered and given in \cite{YATA2013334}.
+The eigenvalues $\lambda_i \; (i \leq m)$ describe the intrinsic information of the data, and $\lambda_i \; (i \geq m+1)$ represent the noise.
 Note that

 i.e., the noise satisfies the sphericity condition [eq.~(\ref{eq:sphericity_condition})].
 We set the sample covariance matrix $\tilde{S} = n^{-1} \tilde{X}\tilde{X}^\top$ as above.
 Here, we define $n(d)$ as the size of a sample depending on $d$.